uio-bmi/immuneML/docs/source/tutorials/how_to_train_and_assess_a_receptor_or_repertoire_classifier.rst

           path: path/to/repertoires/
           metadata_file: path/to/metadata.csv

+For this dataset, the :code:`label` that can be used for prediction is 'signal_disease'.

 Sequence dataset
 ^^^^^^^^^^^^^^^^^^^^^^^
-An example dataset for sequence classification can be downloaded here: :download:`sequences.tsv <../_static/files/sequences.tsv>`.
+An example dataset for sequence classification of epitope GILGFVFTL can be downloaded here: :download:`sequences.tsv <../_static/files/sequences.tsv>`.
 To import this dataset, use the following YAML snippet:

 .. highlight:: yaml